HKUST-KnowComp/MLMA_hate_speech/README.md

 Dataset

 	The dataset is composed of three csv files sorted by language.
-They contain the tweets and the annotations described in our paper namely, the hostility type ( tweet sentiment), hostility directness, target attribute, target group and, annottaor's sentiment.
+	They contain the tweets and the annotations described in our paper: the hostility type (column: tweet sentiment),
+		hostility directness (column: directness),
+		target attribute (column: target),
+		target group (column: group) and,
+		annotator's sentiment (column: annotator sentiment).

 Experiments